SCLorentz/W2D-library/README.md

 ## History

-I had a problem and needed to delete and create the repo again, so the history of this repo before '11 ago 2024' was deleted, but this afectet just one week of progression.
+I had a problem and needed to delete and create the repo again, so the history of this repo before '11 ago 2024' was deleted, but this afected just one week of progression.